Information about the measures

 Number of trainees enrolled in initial teacher training programmes, as a proportion of the target required to meet the demand for new teachers (national only).

-• Proportion of hours taught by teachers with a relevant degree
+• Proportion of hours taught by teachers with a relevant qualification

-Due to a change in the data collection process for qualifications data, we do not present data from the 2015 census.
-Additionally, the DfE did not collect the qualification data in 2020, due to reducing the administrative burden on schools during the pandemic.
+The DfE did not collect the qualification data in November 2020, due to reducing the administrative burden on schools during the pandemic, so these statistics are omitted for the 2020/21 academic year.

-• Proportion of science hours taught by teachers with different degree specialisms
+• Proportion of science hours taught by teachers with different qualification specialisms

 Adjustment made to subject-level measures